Preparing homemade kefir with probiotics is as simple as making yogurt. The batch below turned out better than expected as I tested a cheaper starter.

 Homemade kefir contains different probiotic bacteria and yeast than yogurt.
 Of the two, kefir is a winner for gut health.

-- It takes 15 minutes to prepare a batch of healthy kefir packed with probiotics
+It takes about one day to prepare a batch of kefir

 Step 1: Warm the milk slowly in a pan until it reaches skin temperature.
 It means that when dipping your (clean) knuckle or finger into the milk, it should not feel warm or cold.

 NOTE: Clean all instruments thoroughly in hot water before you start.

 Warming the milk goes fast so don’ leave the pan even for a short while.

 Avoid heating milk in a microwave oven as it’s very hard to control the temperature.

 Step 2: Pour the milk into a bowl and mix the culture starter with the milk.
 Raw milk contains natural bacteria and ferments without a starter.
 But a starter adds more beneficial microorganisms which improves quality and taste of the kefir.

 This time I added more starter – 10 grams to 1.5 quarts of milk (1.5 liters).
 The result was better as the kefir turned thicker and creamier.

 More on starter cultures.